AI Training

 Of course, AI training can be very enjoyable and fulfilling!
 You’ll get the opportunity to contribute to exciting, cutting-edge projects, collaborate with people around the world, and learn more about the mechanics of AI technology.
 But it’s not something to consider if you’re looking for mindless, quick money-making tasks.

-“The biggest challenges come with complex projects, where the learning curve takes weeks.
+“The biggest challenges come with big projects, where the learning curve takes weeks.
 There are strict deadlines, which can result in long hours of work that might drain you by the end of the project.
 That happened to me on one occasion.
 To deal with it, I asked to do fewer projects for a few weeks or to take a short break,” says Alexander, a QA at Mindrift.

 4. Set yourself up for success with onboarding

-We know you might be excited to jump into a project, but skimming through the onboarding process without retaining critical information is a bad idea
+We know you might be excited to jump into a project, but skimming through the onboarding process without retaining critical information is a bad idea.

-Onboarding is a necessary requirement for every single project, no matter how many times you’ve contributed, because every client has unique requirements.
+Onboarding is a necessary requirement for every single first project, no matter how many times you’ve contributed, because every client has unique requirements.
 Even projects that sound similar initially might have one or two specific differences that change the entire focus and scope of the project.

-“Experts often skim guidelines because they don't see them as important, but in reality, writing quality and strict compliance with instructions are critical,” confirms Simon, a QA at Mindrift.
+“Experts often skim guidelines because they don't see them as important, but in reality, writing quality work and strict compliance with instructions are critical,” confirms Simon, a QA at Mindrift.

 Not only does onboarding help you understand the needs and expectations of the project, but it also ensures your submitted tasks are following the guidelines.
 Quality and accuracy during task submission is crucial for approval and prompt payment.